py-econometrics/pyfixest/README.md

 Nevertheless, for a quick introduction, you can take a look at the [documentation](https://py-econometrics.github.io/pyfixest/pyfixest.html) or the regression chapter of [Arthur Turrell's](https://github.com/aeturrell) book on [Coding for Economists](https://aeturrell.github.io/coding-for-economists/econmt-regression.html#imports).

+For questions on `PyFixest`, head on over to our [PyFixest Discourse forum](https://pyfixest.discourse.group/).

 ## Features

 -   **OLS**, **WLS** and **IV** Regression